-The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practice Statement that describes in detail how the CA implements the latest version of these Requirements.
+The CA SHALL develop, implement, enforce, and at least once every 366 days update a Certificate Policy and/or Certification Practice Statement that describes in detail how the CA implements the latest version of these Requirements.

 2.1 Repositories

 The CA SHALL make revocation information for Subordinate Certificates and Subscriber Certificates available in accordance with this Policy.